 If the underlying issue cannot be identified, the relevant Switching Data Service Provider shall follow their internal escalation process, providing regular updates to the Switching Operator and notifying the Switching Operator when a solution or suitable workaround has been identified.

 Where a Switching Incident is raised and the Market Participant or Switching Data Service Provider raising it believes that it is a recurring issue then it should be noted as such.
-Once the recurring issue has been confirmed, the Market Participant or Switching Data Service Provider raising the Switching Incident shall be provided with an associated Switching Problem reference number which will be linked to all related Switching Incidents.
-Once the underlying issue has been resolved, the relevant Market Participant(s) or Switching Data Service Provider(s) shall be informed and the Switching Incident closed.
+Once the recurring issue has been confirmed by the Switching Operator, the Market Participant or Switching Data Service Provider raising the Switching Incident shall be provided with an associated Switching Problem reference number which will be linked to all related Switching Incidents.
+Once the underlying issue has been resolved, the relevant Market Participant(s) or Switching Data Service Provider(s) shall be informed and the Switching Incident(s) closed.

 In some instances, the Switching Operator may determine, in conjunction with any affected Market Participants or Switching Data Service Providers that the workaround should continue rather than implementing a permanent change.
-Any such determination shall be subject to approval by the Change Advisory Board so as to provide assurance that all impacts have been taken into account.
+Any such determination shall be subject to approval by the Switching Change Advisory Board so as to provide assurance that all impacts have been taken into account.
+Details of the workaround will be captured within a relevant knowledge article and available to all Market Participants.
 In this scenario the Switching Incident and any related Switching Problem Record shall be closed, and the issue re-defined as a known error with an enduring workaround.

-Switching Event Management

-The scope of the event management process covers events, alerts and notifications automatically generated by the Switching Data Services.

-Each Switching Data Service Provider shall identify key aspects of its service that require monitoring.
-These will be captured within an event matrix, to be updated from time to time to ensure appropriate events are being monitored.
-Any changes to the event matrix shall be approved by the [Switching Change Advisory Board].

-Switching Data Service Providers shall apply (where possible) automated monitoring to services and or Systems specified within the approved events matrix.
-Where issues are identified through event monitoring, Switching Incidents should be raised in accordance with the process in this Paragraph 2.

 Switching Portal

-The Switching Operator shall provide a Switching Portal, and make it available to Market Participants, as further described in this Paragraph 3.
+The Switching Operator shall provide a Switching Portal, and make it available to Market Participants, Switching Data Service Providers, CSS Interface Providers and their authorised representatives, as further described in this Paragraph 3.
 The Switching Operator shall ensure that the Switching Portal is compliant with the requirements and functionality described in this Code and other Good Industry Practice requirements.

-The Switching Portal shall (as a minimum) enable Market Participants and Switching Data Service Providers to:
+The Switching Portal shall (as a minimum) enable Market Participants, Switching Data Service Providers, CSS Interface Providers and their authorised representatives to:

-access user guides and the switching knowledge base articles;
+access user guides and the switching knowledge articles;

 request services to support their access to the Switching Arrangements (e.g. installation or configuration of communications into the Central Switching Service);